GAurelG/How-To/Installation_Linux.md

 The `.stignore` file is the file where you can specify which files not to synchronise.

 To run a web Gui of syncthing, run: `syncthing -browser-only`

+The first synchronization will take long ast it will synchronize most of the data as on each machine it will take the first scan as reference, and the first scan on each machine isn't performed at the same time.
+Also on one computer I would end-up with a syncthing panic and recurrent shutdown of syncthing during the first synchronization.
+My method to avoid that:
+- only add one shareed folder at a time and let it synchronize.
+- Also keep the reference machine in a "send only" mode during the initial synch to avoid the different machine to rescan their folder in between and mess up with the sync.